ahmar46/Weight-Converter/README.md

-### This is a Weight Converter Web App that converts lbs to kgs a.
+### This is a Weight Converter Web App that converts lbs to kgs an.

 ### Technologies Used: HTML, CSS & JavaScript.